Kafka Deep Dive

 end

-Note over L: All ISR replicas have offset 1042
+Note over L: All ISR have 1042 → high watermark advances

 High Watermark

 The high watermark is the offset up to which all ISR replicas have replicated.
-Consumers can only read up to the high watermark — this prevents them from reading data that might be lost if the leader fails before replication completes.
+Consumers only read up to the high watermark — preventing them from seeing data that could be lost if the leader fails before replication completes.

 ↑